eslint/rfcs/designs/2023-rule-performance-dashboard/README.md

 This RFC relates to two sections.

-- In the [Profile Rule Performance](https://eslint.org/docs/latest/extend/custom-rules#profile-rule-performance) section, it could be mentioned that the formatter `html-charts` may help to depict and more closely analyse the results.
+- In the [Profile Rule Performance](https://eslint.org/docs/latest/extend/custom-rules#profile-rule-performance) section, it could be mentioned that the formatter `html-rule-performance` may help to depict and more closely analyse the results.

-- The [Formatters](https://eslint.org/docs/latest/use/formatters/) section should include the formatter `html-charts`.
+- The [Formatters](https://eslint.org/docs/latest/use/formatters/) section should include the formatter `html-rule-performance`.

 ## Drawbacks